 - Low muscle tone (hypotonia, "floppy infant")

-The program coordinates care for patients with the following conditions:
+The Neuromuscular Program coordinates care for patients with the following conditions:

 - Muscular dystrophies such as Duchenne, Becker, Limb-Girdle, congenital MD’s, FSH (Facioscapulohumeral muscular dystrophy or FSHD), and Myotonic Dystrophy